Victor-QTP/materials/README.md

 - [README](LoRA-vision-adaptation/README.md)

 ### VLM Captioner Distillation: Generalist → Driving Specialist

-Distilled a large generalist VLM into a compact driving-domain specialist: the 32B teacher captions objects detected by our ensemble on KITTI, and these caption-crop pairs are used to LoRA-finetune the 8B student, yielding a lightweight captioner that verifies detector-predicted labels by describing each detected object.
+A lightweight module that verifies detector-predicted labels by describing each detected object.
+I distill the 32B QwenVL3 teacher's captions of the objects detected by our ensemble on KITTI.
+These caption-crop pairs are used to LoRA-finetune the 8B student.
+Improved BLEU-4, ROUGE-L and CIDEr by +0.23, +0.20 and +1.94.

 **Table 4.
 VLM Captioner Distillation (32B teacher → 8B student) on KITTI**